theo2xl/mlb-stats/etl/README.md

 * You will also receive an output of the top 50 mlb avg leaders ranked by their their 2014 [wOBA](http://www.fangraphs.com/library/offense/woba/)

 ## Error Handling
 Currently there is no error handling as we have clean data and a fresh db.
-But some initial thoughts about issues that could arise:
+Some initial thoughts about issues that could arise:
 * Players with same first initial and last name
-* Missing fields (do you do a parital import)
+* Missing fields (do you do a partial import)
 * Matching existing players to new data
 * Players that played partial seasons with different teams
 * General corrupt data (strings instead of ints, malformed html)

-## Tests
+## TODO
-Currently there are no tests.
-The majority of the work is setting up the db schema.
-Should put unit tests around the stats file and especially wOBA.
+Currently duplicate players and stats would be created if the script is run more than once.

 # Initial Problem is below